-Q. What are renewable energy certificates?
+Q. What are Renewable Energy Credits?

 A. They represent all environmental benefits of a certain amount of electricity that has been delivered to the electric grid from a renewable source.
-New RECs are created each time a renewable energy project creates 1,000 kWh of electricity that is delivered to the grid.
+New RECs are created each time a renewable energy project creates 1,000 kilowatt-hours of electricity that is delivered to the grid.

 Q. How much does a REC cost?